nightmare233/MDducoments/Comm100-Restful-API-Anytime-Conversation.md

 + Parameters
     - isEnabled: boolean, if enabled auto allocation
     - allocationRuleSettings: [allocationRuleSetting](#allocationRuleSetting)[]
-    - ifSetMaxNumberForEachAgent: boolean, if set max conversation for each agent
+    - ifEnableConversationLimitForEachAgent: boolean, if set maximum number of conversations an agent can be allocated to
-    - maxNumberForAllAgents: integer, max conversation number for all agents
+    - conversationLimitForAllAgents: integer, maximum number of conversations all agents can be allocated to
     - allocationAgentPreferences: [allocationAgentPreference](#allocationAgentPreference)[]
     - ifExcludePendingExternal: boolean, if exclude `Pending Extenal` status while validating if an agent has reached the max number
     - ifExcludeOnHold: boolean, if exclude `On Hold` status while validating if an agent has reached the max number